rsterbin/jquery-multisortselect/README.md

   autocomplete options), and `value` (what you want to appear in the autocomplete field when selected).
 You may define any other keys you like.

-* You can choose a backend of an ajax url (accepts `term` and returns json describing the results, and accepts `defaults` and returns the same, only for those ids), or you can provide a json array describing all the options.
+* If you want to use an autocomplete entry, you can choose a backend of an ajax url (accepts `term` and returns json describing the results, and accepts `defaults` and returns the same, only for those ids), or you can provide a json array describing all the options.

+* If you want to use the plain text entry, you can provide two functions:
+  `validate` and `build`.
+The first accepts the value of the text field and returns true or false, and the second accepts two parameters, the text entry and the id, and returns an item object.

 * You can provide the option `format` (a function that takes an item object from your json and returns the html for that list item).
 If you don't